varshil-shah/reactjs-star-rating/README.md

 # React Star Rating Component

 ReactJS Star Rating is a flexible and dynamic star rating component with plenty of features.
 It is easy to use and customize, making it perfect for any project.
+It has features like custom labels, read-only mode, callback function, and custom styling.

 ## Demo